Springe direkt zu Inhalt

 (Gerda Henkel Doctoral Fellow)

-As a music dramaturg, he co-founded and co-directs the trans-traditional Trickster Orchestra, which won the German Jazz Award 2022 as Best Large Ensemble and the 2022 TONALi Award for Contemporary Music, and he has previously worked for the Berlin Philharmonic as well as for jazz ensembles within the cosmos of the ECM record label.
+As a music dramaturg, he co-founded and co-directs the trans-traditional Trickster Orchestra, which won the German Jazz Award as Best Large Ensemble, the TONALi Award for Contemporary Music and the German Composer’s Award.
+A recent program, titled “rain… rain… rain… – A Requiem,” used improvised music, film, as well as Badr Shakir al-Sayyab’s and Sinan Antoon’s poetry to reflect upon the Iraq invasion in 2003 and premiered at Silent Green in Berlin in autumn 2023.
+Philip has previously worked for the Berlin Philharmonic as well as for jazz ensembles within the cosmos of the ECM record label.
 In 2020, he became an international nominator of the Aga Khan Music Awards.
 In his ongoing journalistic activities, he publishes in the TRAFO Blog for Transregional Research, the VAN music magazine, and hosts discussions on art, literature, and music.

 Academic Memberships